esther2897/project_one/README.md

 ### Key Findings

-1. The number of CoCs .
+1. The number of CoCs decreased in total throughout the time frame as the homeless population rose.

 2. California has the most CoCs in place, increasing slightly by year.

-3.
+3. New York decreased their CoCs in 2020.